Donor sperm IVF combines two powerful fertility treatments to make parenthood possible

 - Lesbian couples who want to share a biological connection with their child

 - Single women who are ready to become mothers

 - Couples facing female and male infertility

-IVF and sperm donation can also be a great combination for patients who want to have genetic testing performed on their embryos.
+IVF and sperm donation can also be a great options for patients who want to have preimplantation genetic testing.